miya0001/lambda-kick-travis/README.md

-# Fires the API of the Travis CI from Lambda on AWS
+# Travis Builder for Lambda

 Build thorough the API of the Travis CI from Lambda on AWS.